Chase with troopers ends in crash, two suspects taken into custody

 MEDINA, Ohio (WJW) — Two people are behind bars after trying to escape troopers during an overnight chase on Sunday.

 According to the Ohio State Highway Patrol, troopers were conducting a rest area check when they approached a vehicle that smelled of marijuana around 3 a.m.
-When the driver was asked for his ID, he refused and sped away.
+When the driver was asked for his ID, he refused and sped away on I-71 S.

 The vehicle eventually crashed after troopers deployed stop sticks.
 Two people were inside.
 They were both taken to the hospital for complaints of minor injuries.